-I hold a Master’s degree in counselling and psychotherapy obtained in one of the most prestigious centres in Ireland and I am an accredited member of the British Association for Counselling and Psychotherapy (BACP).
+I hold a Master’s degree in counselling and psychotherapy obtained in one of the most prestigious centres in Ireland and I am an accredited member of the British Association for Counselling and Psychotherapy (BACP), an accredited qualified EFT practitioner and an accredited qigong practitioner.
 I offer counselling in Exeter and Teignmouth.

 My background in languages makes it possible for me to work as a counsellor in English, Spanish and French.

 Following Government recommendations, I am self-isolates due to the coronavirus.
 I am offering COUNSELLING ONLINE until we can get back to our normal lives.
 You can also continue your therapy online, if you wish so.

 I have experience in this form of counselling, and it works as well as in person.

 If you would like to hear how to protect yourself from the virus, tips on how to self-isolate and avoid the depression that this could spark, or general tips on how to face the storm that it is about to hit us, go to my BLOG and sign up for updates (right hand-side button).

 TRAUMA COUNSELLING IN EXETER

 Trauma can take many different shapes and forms.
 A car accident, divorce, the death of a loved one, an operation as a child, abusive or absent parents, or sexual assault are all examples of trauma.
 You might not remember what happened to you, but you experience panic attacks, anxiety, depression, addictive behaviours, eating disorders.
 They are all symptoms of trauma.